iesplin/ansible-role-johntheripper/README.md

 ansible-role-johntheripper
 =========

+**This role is no longer maintained.
+Kali now includes an updated version of JtR Jumbo.**

 Ansible role to install John the Ripper from the official repo for the Jumbo bleeding-edge version

 Example Playbook